 After enjoying positive press from such outlets as NPR, the pair returned to the studio.
 Please Clap Your Hands, a five-song EP featuring a cover of the Bee Gees' "How Deep Is Your Love," arrived in September 2007, and the duo heralded its release by joining Rilo Kiley on a fall tour.
 Two digital EPs, One Too Many Hearts and Live from Las Vegas at the Palms, helped placate the group's audience in early 2008, while Kurstin and George readied a second album, which eventually arrived in the form of 2009's Ray Guns Are Not Just the Future.
 Meanwhile, Inara George also found time to issue two albums: An Invitation, an orchestral project recorded with Van Dyke Parks, and Accidental Experimental, a digital album released several months later.

 Kurstin kept himself similarly busy.
 After wrapping up the recording sessions for Lily Allen's second album, he spent 2009 producing music for the likes of Kris Allen and Ke$ha.
 By the end of the year, however, he'd teamed up with George once again, this time to pay tribute to the music of Hall & Oates.
 Interpreting the Masters, Vol. 1: A Tribute to Daryl Hall and John Oates was released in early 2010, comprising eight cover songs and one original number.
 In late 2011, the Bird and the Bee announced that they were no longer signed with Blue Note, but would be releasing another album.
 Although they did end up recording new material for two different films (2014's Endless Love and Sex Tape), the bandmates largely devoted the next few years to their own careers, with Kurstin emerging as a high-profile pop producer and George recording several albums as part of the folk group the Living Sisters.
-Reemerging in early 2015, the band announced that their fourth album, Recreational Love, would be released in July of that year. ~ Andrew Leahey & Timothy Monger
+Reemerging in early 2015, the band announced their fourth album, Recreational Love.
+Released on their own imprint Rostrum, the album appeared in July of that year. ~ Andrew Leahey & Timothy Monger